-If a parent brings a case against a school and win, they can force the school district to act to protect their child from sexual harassment.
-She will probably even be compensated for damages she suffered, resulting from the school's failure to take appropriate action.
+If a parent brings a case against a school and wins, the school district can be forced to protect their child from sexual harassment.
+The student will probably even be compensated for damages that result from the school's failure to take appropriate action.

-Title IX was originally enacted to prevent publically funded schools from engaging in discrimination based on sex.
+Title IX was originally enacted to prevent publicly funded schools from engaging in discrimination based on sex.
 Many people know about Title IX because of its positive effects on the advancement of women's athletics.
 It also shows up in employment law by protecting employees from sex discrimination in decisions regarding hiring, tenure, salary, and promotions.
-Because After Davis, the Supreme Court has now extended the scope of Title IX to protect students against student-to-student sexual harassment.
+Since Davis, the Supreme Court has extended the scope of Title IX to protect students against student-to-student sexual harassment.

-There has not yet been a trial on the Davises claim.
-The Supreme Court simply said that Title IX applies to situations like the Davises.
+There has not yet been a trial on the Davis claim.
+The Supreme Court simply said that Title IX applies to situations such as those outlined in the claim.
 So, what led up to this ruling?

-The girl made complaints to her teachers who just brushed off the issue of sexual harassment at school, without saying anything to the boy.
+The girl made complaints to her teachers, who dismissed her concerns and failed to even talk to the boy who harassed her.
 Even her mother got involved, calling the teachers and the principal to no avail.
 The principal did not investigate, but instead asked the mother why none of the other children had made complaints.

 It wasn't until the mother had been complaining for three months that she was able to even get her daughter's seat changed so that she and the boy were not sitting next to each other in class.
 This little girl was not the only one who was ignored.
-When a group of other students addressed their harassment complaints to a teacher, the teacher would not even let them go speak to the principal.
+But when a group of other students addressed their harassment complaints to a teacher, they were not even allowed to speak to the principal.